 Distance from The George Hotel: 13.9 miles

-A large zoo with 200 species of mammals including a world class monkey and ape collection, birds, reptiles and many endangered species which makes Twycross Zoo a fun and educational day out for all the family.
+A large zoo with 500 animals of almost 100 species, including a world class monkey and ape collection, birds, reptiles and many endangered species which makes Twycross Zoo a fun and educational day out for all the family.

 The zoo is located on the A444 which can be accessed via the A5, and the M42, Twycross Zoo and is signposted on brown attraction signs.